benabus/symbaroum/markdown/core_player_guide.md

 When a game session ends, describe what your character intends to do next, so the Game Master can prepare for it.
 Should the session instead mark the end of an entire adventure, describe what your player character will do until the start of the next adventure.

-> **The Character's Goal**
->
-> - Restore your family's honor
-> - Become the leader of a guild, chapter or an organization
-> - Become the acknowledged master of a particular area of expertise
-> - Take revenge on a person or a creature
-> - Save a person from captivity
-> - Find a missing person
-> - Lift a curse that has fallen on the character or someone else
-> - Retrieve a lost heirloom or weapon

 ### How to Create a Character

 RULESWISE, YOUR CHARACTER is defined by some numbers and notes on a character sheet.
 The numbers indicate what your character is good at, what abilities and powers it has and how much damage its weapons can inflict on an enemy.
 The notes can describe what kind of equipment the character carries, what its goals are and what kind of personality it has.